xyproto/cxx/README.md

 ## Requirements

-* SCons
+* scons
-* Make
+* make
 * pkg-config

 ## Installation

-Prefer to install sakemake with your distro package manager, if possible.

-System-wide, using sudo:
+If possible, install *Sakemake* with the package manager that comes with your distro.

+Manual installation with `make` and `sudo`:

 `sudo make install`

-When creating a package:

-`DESTDIR="$pkgdir" make install`

 ## Uninstallation